relojban/relojban.github.io/tour.md

 ## A Powerful Tense System

 Tenses are optional in Relojban.
 There is no need to add information in a sentence about whether it is in the past, in the present or in the future, if context is sufficient to get the message across.
 That said, if you take the time to learn the extensive tense system of Relojban, you will be able to express very efficiently subtle nuances on how events take place in space-time.
-The compact sentence `mi pu dihi zaho gunka`, for instance, means "I regularly kept on working too long".
+The compact sentence `mi puza dihi zaho gunka`, for instance, means "Some time ago, I regularly kept on working too long".

 ## Cultural Neutrality